-The uses for mason jars are innumerable!
+The ways to use mason jars are countless!
 I love to collect glass jars, specifically mason jars.
 Weird to some, maybe, but they’re just so incredibly useful!
 Now I know I’ve written on why you should declutter to save money, so maybe you’re thinking “Amber, I don’t need anything else!” but seriously there are just so many amazing ways to use these jars!

 Please note that some of the links below are affiliate links, which means I may receive a commission should you click through to make a purchase; this in no way impacts your cost or my opinion of said products/services.

 One of my favorite ways to use mason jars is to grow sprouts and herbs.
 Fresh herbs when you need them means saving time and money!
 This is especially easy if you already grow herbs in your summer garden.
 Before the first frost, take a snipping from each herb just below a joint.
 Put each herb in a jar and fill with just enough water to cover the joint.
 Swap out the water every few days and once roots appear, transfer to dirt.